 Peak expense years

 When these costly but infrequent project expenses are projected to occur I call them “Peak Expense Years”.
 These are the years where most communities typically have the most difficulties in budgeting for project expenses.
-The above listed key mistakes past Boards made are the same mistakes we see over and over in other communities as well it’s why most communities are underfunded.
+The above listed key mistakes past Boards made are the same mistakes we see over and over in other communities as well as why most communities are underfunded.
 Below is an expenditure graph from one of our reserve studies.
-On this graph I have highlighted the “Peak Expense Years” – years that are infrequent but extremely costly in relation to the past years of budgeting.
+On this graph I have highlighted the “Peak Expense Years” – years that are infrequent but extremely costly in relation to the past years of reserve project expenses.
 During these “Peak Expense Years” one or more large common area projects are projected to occur.
-In the below graph a community could severely underfund their reserve account between the time period of 2017 thru 2033 and all the while be severely underfunded.
+In the below graph a community could severely underfund their reserve account between the time period of 2017 thru 2033, all the while be severely underfunded yet suffer little in the way of negative consequences.
 But in years 2034 and 2041 they have ‘Peak Expense Years” when the true financial position of the reserve account will come to light whether they are prepared for it or not – the project costs will happen.
-When there is not nearly enough money in the reserve account it becomes very apparent that past Boards did not adequately budget for reserve expenses.
+When there isn't enough money in the reserve account it becomes very apparent that past Boards did not adequately budget for reserve expenses.